Trustroots/nostroots/README.md

 - In the app, they can click on a link to an app and get taken straight to the service onto the "edit account" page to fill in missing information.

 #### Technical Flow:
+- partner site embeds javascript we provide on their website
+- partner site adds `login-with-nostr` endpoint to their API
-- user clicks a "login with trustroots" button
+- user clicks a "login with trustroots" button on
-- it redirects to a trustroots-controlled domain with the redirect url as query param that gets handled by the trustroots app
-- client-side, we find the relevant profile event, the NIP-5 verification URL, and any other events we might need for vouching
-- all are sent together to a mynewservice.org/nostr-callback URL with the stringified events as request params or data body
-- service verfies the events are appropriately signed and that trustroots verified the user, checks if the corresponding public key is already associated with an account, and then signs up/logs in the user.
+- nip-46 flow is initiated
+- browser sends a signed-by-user event with all user data to `login-with-nostr` api endpoint
+- endpoint verifies event is properly signed and logs in the user and updates their user fields, creating their account first if necessary